Barranquero Piquigrueso

 Broad-billed Motmot

-Appearance: The Broad-billed Motmot is a medium-sized bird with a distinctive appearance.
+Appearance: The Broad-billed Motmot is a medium-sized bird.
 It has a green body with a blue crown and tail.
 The most recognizable feature of the Broad-billed Motmot is its broad, black-tipped bill.
 The bird also has a long, racket-tipped tail and prominent black eye-mask markings.

 Behavior: Broad-billed Motmots are known for their relatively solitary and elusive behavior.
 They are often seen perched quietly in the lower levels of the forest, where they watch and wait for prey.
 These motmots may feed on insects, small reptiles, and fruits, which they catch by darting out from their perches.